nhktmdzhg/final-project-game-3d/README.md

 - Avoid obstacles by moving horizontally or jumping
 - Collect coins to increase score and speed
 - Game ends when hitting an obstacle
+- Use back button to return to main menu anytime

 ## Resource References